Mesothelioma Doctors

 When it comes to mesothelioma, experience matters.
 Choosing a doctor who regularly sees mesothelioma patients increases your chances of getting an accurate diagnosis, the most up-to-date treatment options, and better overall survival outcomes.

-• If they work at high-volume cancer centers
+• Worked at high-volume cancer centers

-• Whether they participate in clinical trials
+• Participation in and knowledge of clinical trials

 Reviewing their credentials, publications, and patient testimonials can also help you assess their expertise.